Gain more followers with a cohesive color palette for your Instagram feed

 Pick a Subject

-Travel site Le Postcard’s Instagram account has a very clear color palette—white sand neutrals and bright aquamarines.
+Travel site Le Postcard’s Instagram account has a very clear color palette—white sand neutrals and bright aquamarines, making good use of the complimentary colors blue and orange.

 How is this possible?
 Well, the entire feed is drool-worthy cocktails and ice cream, gorgeous beaches, and flowy resort wear.